Young child on a phone

 Twitch collects data about its users to send them more personalized ads.
 They justify using this data by claiming they intend to “manage relationships with Twitch account holders (e.g., Partners, Affiliates), including making or receiving payment.”

-In other words, they sell that data to interested parties.6
+In other words, they sell that data to interested parties.
+Online privacy is important when considering a child’s safety.

 Exposure to violent media has been shown to increase aggression in children and escalate the chances of viewing violence as a legitimate course of action when confronted with challenges.

-Repeated exposure has been shown to affect kids’ brains and teach these “lessons” in a more permanent way.1
+Repeated exposure has been shown to affect kids’ brains by normalizing violence in these “lessons”.

 Twitch contributes to this problem.